jodastephen/railmodel/CR2-SWLondon.md

 ---------------------------------
 * LHD-WAT changing to Victoria at VXH in 50-53m at 4tph
 * LHD-WAT changing to CR2 at RAY changing to Victoria at VIC in 49-55m at 4tph (+1m)
-* LHD-WAT changing to CR2 at CLJ changing to Victoria at VIC in 53-57m at 4tph (+4m)
 * LHD-WAT changing to Northern (West End) at WAT in 56-59m at 4tph (+6m)
 * LHD-WAT changing to Bakerloo at WAT changing to Victoria at UOX in 56-61m at 4tph (+7m)
 * LHD-WAT changing to BAL-VIC at CLJ changing to Victoria at VIC in 57-61m at 4tph (+8m)